mikkrieg/MikeysTapRoomWithRedux/README.md

 * _No styling or formatting_
 * _Keg volume and purchase volume is assumed and hard coded.
 Keg volume: 124 pints, purchase volume: 1 pint_
+* _Edit button and Delete button in details have no functionality yet_

 ## License